 - thyroid dysfunction;

 Our law firm represented several patients whose cases have now been settled.
 Attorney David Szerlag had a leadership role in the consolidated litigation of hundreds of cases in multistate litigation (MDL).
-Although there has already been a settlement of over a billion dollars, you may still have time to file a lawsuit against Stryker for harm from its Reguvenate or ABG II modular-neck, a hip replacement implant product.
+Although there has already been a settlement of over a billion dollars, you may still have time to file a lawsuit against Stryker for harm from its Rejuvenate or ABG II modular-neck, a hip replacement implant product.

 Many of our cases involve hip replacements performed at the following locations: